Satisfactory Academic Progress Standards for Financial Aid

 Cumulative Grade Point Average – The minimum cumulative GPA for graduation at CVCC is 2.00.
 The student receiving financial aid must meet the minimum standard of the school.

 Developmental Courses— Federal regulations allow financial aid recipients to take a maximum of 30 credit hours of developmental coursework.
-Developmental courses are included in the calculation of satisfactory progress in the quantitative measure (hours attempted versus completed).
+Developmental courses are included in the calculation in the quantitative measure (hours attempted versus completed).
 The grade received for the developmental class, however, is not included in the GPA.
-To remain in good standing, students enrolled in developmental courses must receive grades of A, B, C, or P.
+To remain in good standing, students enrolled in developmental courses must receive grade of P.

 Transfer Students— All transfer credit hours granted to the student will be included in the measurement of maximum timeframe.
 Transfer credit hours that are accepted toward the student's educational program will count as both attempted and completed hours.

-Change of Majors— Students who change majors without graduating from a program will assume the timeframe of the new major and all hours previously attempted will count toward the maximum timeframe of the new major.
+Program of Study— Students who change their program of study without graduating from a program will assume the timeframe of the new program of study and all hours previously attempted will count toward the maximum timeframe of the new program of study.
 Frequent changing of programs without graduating could result in the loss of federal or state eligibility.
 If a student graduates from a program of study and desires to pursue another program, the student will assume the maximum timeframe of the new program less any attempted hours related to courses not required in the program previously completed.
+It is always in the best interest of the student to contact the Financial Aid Office before changing programs of study.
 A student is allowed to receive financial aid for the completion of only two academic programs.

-Double Majors—Students who choose to double major (pursue multiple programs at the same time) will assume the maximum timeframe of only one academic program.
+Two Programs of Study—Students who choose two programs of study (pursue multiple programs at the same time) will assume the maximum timeframe of only one academic program.

-The minimum credit hour completion requirement (quantitative measure) and the minimum GPA academic standards (qualitative measure) are assessed at the end of each term.
 If a student does not have a 2.0 cumulative grade point average (GPA) AND pass at least 67% of the credit hours on a cumulative basis, the student is placed on WARNING for the next term attended.
-(Remember this calculation is done on all classes attempted from the beginning date of enrollment at CVCC).
-The student will be notified by email at the end of the semester if he/she is in the WARNING status.
+A student will be granted only one term to regain satisfactory academic progress.
 Financial aid may be received during this WARNING term.

 For students in clock hour programs, the review of progress will be done at the point the scheduled clock hours for that payment period are successfully completed.
 In order for the student to be eligible for the next payment period, the student must have successfully completed both the clock hours and the weeks of instructional time for the required period.